-The following handbook was created for those undergraduate students interested in obtaining a Master's of Science degree in Nursing offered by Vanderbilt University.
-Although Vanderbilt University School of Nursing does not offer a Bachelor of Science in Nursing (BSN) degree, undergraduate students may complete a Bachelor of Science (BS) at Peabody College or the Bachelor of Arts (BA) from the College of Arts and Science and apply for admission to the Master of Science in Nursing (MSN) degree program at Vanderbilt's School of Nursing.
+This Handbook was created for Vanderbilt undergraduates interested in obtaining a Master of Science in Nursing (MSN) degree offered by Vanderbilt University.
+Although Vanderbilt University School of Nursing does not offer a Bachelor of Science in Nursing (BSN) degree, undergraduate students may apply for admission to the Master of Science in Nursing (MSN) degree program at Vanderbilt's School of Nursing.